 16:00 - 17:00

 To participate, please register hereThere are a range of industries and contexts where regulators directly impact the product choices that consumers have available.
-If consumers make choice errors, as much prior work documents, then market designers will generally want to weigh the improved match benefits of additional choices with the potential negative consequences of greater consumer misallocation.
-We study these issues in the Netherlands health insurance market, where the regulator specifies what deductible levels private insurers can offer consumers.
-Our analysis studies all consumers in the Netherlands using rich administrative data on health insurance choices, health utilization, education, income, wealth, and peers.
-We document stark differences in choice quality across these domains finding that (i) higher education levels (ii) more analytic degrees (iii) more analytic professions (iv) higher income and (v) higher wealth are all associated with better decisions, conditional on health risk and myriad other socio-demographic factors.
-We show that peer effects, within families and within firms, have meaningful impacts on consumer choice quality.
-We leverage these results to study the normative implications of several counterfactual scenarios including (i) optimal allocation of consumers to deductibles (ii) a high deductible mandate and (iii) a low deductible mandate.
-We assess the consumer surplus and equity implications of these policies and find that, while consumers leave most of the surplus from potential deductible matches on the table, the mandates we consider reduce consumer welfare.
+If consumers make choice errors, the regulator faces a trade-off between generating match benefits and avoiding consumer misallocation when offering choice.
+This is especially pertinent if lower SES consumers are also those who make worse choices.
+We study these issues in the health insurance market in the Netherlands, where the regulator specifies what deductible levels private insurers can offer consumers.
+Our analysis studies all consumers in the Netherlands using granular and comprehensive administrative data, including data on health insurance choices and health utilization allowing us to estimate choice quality, linked to a rich set of socio-economic factors and the choices made be peers.
+Overall, the choice quality is low and choices are under-responsive to predictable differences in health risk.
+Importantly, we document stark differences, with especially individuals with higher education levels and more analytic degrees or professions making better decisions.
+Exploiting variation in exposure to peers, we show that peer effects, within firms, location and families, have substantial impact on consumer choice quality.
+We leverage these results to study the foregone consumer welfare and normative implications of several counter-factual scenarios.
+While consumers leave substantive surplus on the table when faced with the existing choice menu, the mandates we consider reduce consumer welfare too.
 We show that the equity implications of these policies depend critically on (i) choice quality by socio-demographic group conditional on health risk and (ii) the correlation between health risk and socio-demographic characteristics.